S1chemf/Allegro-Model-for-Predicting-Rare-Earth-Complexes-Binding-Energies/README.md

 ## Allegro evaluation

-1. Test the trained model on your test set by running the `nequip-evaluate command`.
+1. Test the trained model on your test set by running the `nequip-evaluate` command.
 A sample .yaml file is provided for this step (check_models.yaml).
 2. Plot the parity plots comparing binding energies predicted by the Allegro model against ground truth values for the test set.